bravoserver/bravo/docs/config.rst

     Which port to run on.
 Must be a number between 0 and 65535.
-Note that ports below 1024 are typically privileged and cannot be bound by non-root users. world
+Note that ports below 1024 are typically privileged and cannot be bound by non-root users. url
-    The folder to use for loading and saving world data. authenticator
+    The path to the folder to use for loading and saving world data.
+Must be a valid URL. authenticator
-    Which authentication plugin to use.
+    Which authentication plugin to use. serializer
+    Which serializer to use for saving worlds.
+Currently, the "alpha" and "beta" serializers are provided for MC Alpha and MC Beta compatibility, respectively.